When life gets on top of you, fishing can be just the tonic.

 It’s also worth noting how customizable a fishing kayak is, as you might want to add GPS devices, fish finders, or similar tech at a later date.

-With tandem kayaking, it’s doubly important, not least because you both need to be in sync when it comes to navigating.
+With tandem kayaking, it’s doubly important, not least because you both need to be in sync when it comes to navigating, paddling, and moving on board.

 Don’t try to use kayaks that are unsuitable for the conditions.
-A cheap yak isn’t going to cut it for fishing in open water, for example.
+A cheap kayak isn’t going to cut it for fishing in open water, for example.

 Tandem fishing kayaks tend to cost a little more than their solo counterparts.